Don’t let cool temperatures and snow keep you indoors; embrace winter in Halifax!

 Head out on a snowshoe adventure for a whole new way to experience some of your favourite warm-weather outdoor spaces in the Halifax Region!

-If you are looking to rent snowshoes, MEC offers adult and kids’ snowshoe rentals for less than $15 per day (as well as plenty of other hiking and camping gear) – AND you can book your rentals online!
+Want to rent snowshoes for your winter adventure?
+MEC offers adult and kids’ snowshoe rentals starting at $10 per day (as well as plenty of other hiking and camping gear) – AND you can book your rentals online!

 1 – Halifax Common